mia0x75/ladybird-builder/README.md

 ### Artifacts
 Each release contains:
-- `ladybird-ubuntu-gcc-14/` - Ubuntu build with GCC 14
+- `ladybird-ubuntu/` - Ubuntu build with GCC 14
-- `ladybird-ubuntu-clang-20/` - Ubuntu build with Clang 20
 - `ladybird-fedora/` - Fedora build

 Each artifact includes: